guettli/programming-guidelines/README.rst

 For the current context I see only two different things: **source code** for humans and **generated code** for the machine.

+Just because a file contains code of a programming language, this does not means that this file is source code.

-If the TypeScript compiler creates JavaScript.
-Then the output is generated code since the created JavaScript source is intended for the interpreter only.
+If the TypeScript compiler creates JavaScript, then the output is generated code since the created JavaScript source is intended for the interpreter only.
 Not for the human.
+If you create JavaScript with a keyboard and a text editor it is source code.
+Don't mix source code and generated code in one file.

 With other words: source code gets created by humans with the help of an editor or IDE.